skygragon/Q.mobile/README.md

 ## Fetch Questions HOWTO

-There are two ways to fetch questions in the app: download via WIFI, or import from file.
+There are two ways to fetch questions in the app: download via WIFI, or restore from file.
+Let's take `Q.leetcode` for example.

 **Download via WIFI**

-* click `Check update from xxxx.com` in dashboard page, that's all!
+* click `Check update from leetcode.com` button in dashboard page, that's all!
-* for the 1st time it will download all the questions form website, while later syncs will try to only download those new questions since last sync.
+* for the 1st time it will download all the questions form website, while later syncs will only try to download those new questions since last sync.

+:exclamation:NOTE:exclamation:
-* !!NOTE!! that for the 1st time, PLEASE make sure your phone is using WiFi networking!
+* :exclamation: PLEASE make sure your phone is using WiFi networking!
+* :exclamation: if WIFI is too slow, try restore from file instead (only for the 1st time sync!!)

-**Import from File**
+**Restore from File**

-If this fresh updating progress cost too much time, you can instead import the questions directly from local storage.

-e.g. for Q.careercup, you can:

-1. download the latest `c3.json` file from [here](https://github.com/skygragon/Q.mobile/releases).
+* download questions file `c3.json` listed above.
-2. copy to the phone in the right folder, see `Setting`->`Backup/Restore` in the app to get the path.
+* copy to the phone to the right path thus Q.leetcode could find it.
+  * check `Setting` page, you can find the right path under `Backup/Restore` section.
-3. choose `restore` and wait for completion.
+* click `restore` button and wait for completion.

-Please NOTE that this `restore` operation will wipe existing questions saved in the app, so be careful to not lose your data by mistake in future use.
-Also note that it's always a good practice to regularly `backup` the questions to local file for disaster recover.
+:exclamation:NOTE:exclamation:
+* :exclamation: `restore` operation is dangerous!
+It will fully wipe existing questions saved on the phone, make sure you understand what you are doing before kickoff!
+* :exclamation: It's a good practice to regularly `backup` to the local file and copy it otherwhere.
+* :exclamation: Always `backup` before `restore`.

 ## Advanced Topics